AutoSourceID-FeatureExtractor. Optical image analysis using a two-step mean variance estimation network for feature estimation and uncertainty characterisation: Results

-The comparison of SourceExtractor and ASID-FE for predicting the fluxes and locations of sources provides valuable insight into the performance of these methods for analyzing astronomical images.
+The plot reveals nuanced differences in the performance of the three methods.
+Specifically, at high S/N levels, SourceExtractor, despite having a MARE of approximately 4\% as shown in Fig. \ref{fig: Flux_MARE}, tends to underestimate its \texttt{FLUXERR\_AUTO}.
+This results in a pronounced deviation from the ideal standard deviation value of 1 for the standardised residuals.
+In addition to previously discussed factors, the underperformance of SourceExtractor's \texttt{FLUXERR\_AUTO} in Fig. \ref{fig: Flux_WRSD} could also be attributed to its neglect of uncertainties associated with aperture scaling and centroid positioning.

+The ensemble method slightly underestimates the uncertainties across all S/N levels, albeit to a lesser extent than SourceExtractor.
+In contrast, ASID-FE's results more closely adhere to the ideal value, particularly at low and medium S/N levels, underscoring its superior calibration of uncertainties.
+It is worth noting that ASID-FE slightly overestimates the uncertainties at high S/N levels; however, its reliance on training with synthetic datasets offers an opportunity for refinement.
+A correction factor could be introduced to ensure that the estimated uncertainties and, consequentially, the standardised residuals align with a standard Gaussian distribution across all S/N levels.
+This potential for fine-tuning, coupled with the observed performance, underscores the robustness of the methods, with ASID-FE standing out for its efficiency and adaptability.

+In summary, the comparison between SourceExtractor and ASID-FE uncovers significant differences in error estimation.
+While SourceExtractor emphasises the variability induced by noise, ASID-FE incorporates potential errors in flux estimation.
+This comprehensive approach in ASID-FE enhances the understanding of the flux's true uncertainty and contributes to its superior performance in predicting astronomical sources.

 In addition to the quantitative metrics, in Fig. \ref{fig: Crowded_images}, we show the results obtained using both SourceExtractor and ASID-FE on three examples of crowded images.
-In all figures, the detected sources are indicated by the white circles, and the Mean Percentage Error (MPE) of the predicted fluxes for that source is written on top of each source.
+In all figures, the detected sources are indicated by the white circles, and the Percentage Error (PE) of the predicted fluxes for that source is written on top of each source.
 Only the sources detected by SourceExtractor are shown for comparison.

 The three images show that ASID-FE produces more accurate predictions than SourceExtractor, with fewer sources showing significant under- or over-predictions.
-The MPE values for ASID-FE are generally smaller than those for SourceExtractor, indicating better overall performance in crowded regions.

-Overall, these visualizations provide a qualitative assessment of the performance of the two methods and highlight the superior performance of ASID-FE in predicting the properties of astronomical sources in crowded images.
+The PE values for ASID-FE are generally smaller than those for SourceExtractor, indicating better overall performance in crowded regions.
+Overall, these visualisations provide a qualitative assessment of the performance of the two methods and highlight the superior performance of ASID-FE in predicting the properties of astronomical sources in crowded images.

-\section{Real images application}
+\subsection{Real images application}